-An app actively consumes Free dyno hours if some part of the app is running.
-For example, if any of the following are true.
+An app actively consumes free dyno hours if the app is set to use

-- There is a web dyno that is receiving traffic.
+- It has a web dyno that is receiving traffic (i.e., not sleeping)

-- A one-off dyno is running.
-For example, started via the CLI or the Scheduler.
+- It has a one-off dyno running.
+For example, one started via the CLI or Scheduler.

-If an app has a web dyno, and that web dyno receives no traffic in a 30 minute period, the web dyno will sleep.
+If an app has a free web dyno, and that dyno receives no web traffic in a 30-minute period, it will sleep.
 In addition to the web dyno sleeping, the worker dyno (if present) will also sleep.

-Free dynos do not consume Free dyno hours while sleeping.
+Free web dynos do not consume free dyno hours while sleeping.

-If a sleeping web dyno receives web traffic, it will become active again after a short delay.
-If the app has a worker dyno that was scaled up before sleeping, it will be scaled up again too.
+If a sleeping web dyno receives web traffic, it will become active again after a short delay (assuming your account has free dyno hours available).

 Occasionally, monitoring services such as Pingdom or New Relic monitoring can prevent a web dyno from sleeping.
 Run

 heroku logs -t to view your app’s logs to see if this is the case and turn off these services if it is happening.

 Personal accounts are given a base of 550 free dyno hours each month.
 In addition to these base hours, accounts which verify with a credit card will receive an additional 450 hours added to the monthly free dyno quota.
 This means you can receive a total of 1000 free dyno hours per month, if you verify your account with a credit card.